 Two memories I have of my Dad paint this picture perfectly.

 We walked into the house and all began to drift back into normal life.
 I sat in the living room for a while, trying to feel satisfied with the 2nd place ribbon I held in my hands.
 I could hear Dad clanking around with the dishes in the kitchen, and headed there for a snack.
-I walked in, just in time to hear Dad's angry muttering and see him slam the trash bag he was changing into it's wooden holder and break it!
+I walked in, just in time to hear Dad's angry muttering and see him slam the trash bag he was changing into its wooden holder and break it!
 This was the most aggressive display of anger I had ever seen come out of him.
-He turned around to see me slack-jawed and sheepishly explained that he was just angry about me "being robbed of what I deserved."
+He turned around to see me.
+He went slack-jawed and sheepishly explained he was just angry about me "being robbed of what I deserved."

 I also played softball all throughout high school.
 Although he hid it well, I know leaving work early for a softball game was much more exciting to him than the cheerleading was!
-There are hours of Dad-narrated slow-pitch softball games on video tape at my parent's house to prove it.
+There are hours of Dad-narrated slow-pitch softball games on videotape at my parent's house to prove it.

 "....It came down to the championship between our two teams.
 As the game progressed we took the lead and held it going into the first half of the 7th (last) inning.
 They were coming to bat and were two runs behind.
 Things started to go bad for us.
 They loaded the bases with no one out.
 I was playing my normal position of 2nd base.
-The batter hit a line drive high and to the right field side of second base.
+The batter hit a line drive high and to the right-field side of second base.
 It looked like a base hit and the base runners started for their next base.
-I ran toward the ball, leapt, and speared it.
+I ran toward the ball, leaped, and speared it.
 The direction I was running was toward second base.
 I touched the bag for the second out.
 I didn't have a play at third and my back was to first base.
 Our shortstop was also running towards second.
 He yelled, 'Throw me the ball!'
 I did and he threw it to first completing a TRIPLE PLAY.
 That won the game and the championship.
 None of us had ever witnessed a triple play; let alone participated in one.
-Our team was jumping up and down, hugging each other and yelling.
+Our team was jumping up and down, hugging each other, and yelling.
 The other team stood there stunned.
-For a long time I was associated with 'the triple play.'"
+For a long time, I was associated with the triple play.'"

 -excerpt from Reflections by John M. Smith